Arksine/moonraker/docs/web_api.md

 themselves to Moonraker.
 This information may be used by Moonraker perform an action or present information based on if a specific client is connected.
-Currently this method is only available to websocket connections.
+Currently this method is only available to websocket and unix socket connections.
 This endpoint should only be called once per session, repeated calls will result in an error.

 HTTP request: `Not Available`

-JSON-RPC request (Websocket Only):
+JSON-RPC request (Websocket/Unix Socket Only):
 ```json
 {
     "jsonrpc": "2.0",